MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 - The `AS0115 Formula XT` can somehow not be configured in the garage.
 - The main inventory can display items of the weapon and armor categories for skells and characters incorrectly.
 They correctly appear in the corresponding equip menus though.
 - If you enable all the Items and disable all the Locations you will be unable to fit all the progression items into the Multiworld.
 The generation will fail.
-- You can softlock yourself if you enabled `Important Items`, during Affinity Missions.
+- You can softlock yourself, especially if you enabled `Important Items`, during Affinity Missions.
 Because some of them require `Important Items` and those can be placed behind other missions that you cant start if you already started a Affinity Mission.
 There are two solutions either dont save during Affinity Mission or make sure you have the required Items beforehand.
   You can send the item to yourself if you are stuck to rectifiy the situation.
-- On startup of Cemu the graphic pack settings will reset to the last settings if you click on the individual graphic packs without starting it once.
-Then the last settings can be applied by AP.